gemesa/gemesa.github.io/_posts/2025-01-14-hancitor-loader.md

 ![x32dbg-3]({{site.baseurl}}/assets/hancitor-analysis/x32dbg-3.png)

 Now we can click on `Run` and wait to hit the next `VirtualAlloc` call.
 The workflow is the same as before, we click `Execute till return`, select `EAX`, click `Follow in dump`, set a HW access breakpoint on the 1. byte of the dump memory.
 We also remove the breakpoint set previously at `0x02F70000`.
 Then we click `Run` again.
 Now we can see that the memory region is being written.
 Click `Step over` so `rep movsb` executes and fills the memory region.
-Search for `MZ`, there is no match this time.
+Search for `MZ`: there is no match.

 Click `Run`.
 We stop at another `rep movsb` instruction.
 Click `Step Over`.
-Search for `MZ`, there is no match this time.
+Search for `MZ`: there is no match.

 Click `Run`.
 Now we enter a loop.
-There is a `leave` instruction after `loop`.
-Set a breakpoint on it.
+There is a `leave` instruction after `loop`, set a breakpoint on it.
 At this point the loop is finished and we can check the content of the related memory section.
-Search for `MZ`, there is no match this time.
+Search for `MZ`: there is no match.

 Click `Run`.
 Now we hit the 3. `VirtualAlloc` and things get more interesting.
 The workflow is the same as before, we click `Execute till return`, select `EAX`, click `Follow in dump`, set a HW access breakpoint on the 1. byte of the dump memory.
 Then we click `Run` once so our HW breakpoint is hit.
 After hitting `Execute till return` a couple of times and searching for the `MZ` pattern after each one, we can see a PE file forming in the memory.
 When it is fully unpacked, we can dump it to disk.